NCERT Solutions for Class 9 Science Chapter 10 - Work and Energy

 Answer:

-Class 9 Science NCERT Chapter 10: Higher Order Thinking Skills (HOTS) Questions
+Class 9 Science Chapter 10 - Work and Energy: Higher Order Thinking Skills (HOTS) Questions

-The NCERT Chapter 10: Work and Energy HOTS Questions of Class 9 Science is structured to help to develop critical thinking and ability to solve problems.
-These are high-order questions that are beyond the basic ones so that the students can be in a position to practice the concept of work, power and conservation of energy in real life scenarios.
+The NCERT Chapter 10: Work and Energy HOTS Questions of Class 9 Science is structured to help develop critical thinking and the ability to solve problems.
+These are higher-order questions that are beyond the basic ones, so that the students can be in a position to practice the concept of work, power and conservation of energy in real-life scenarios.

 Q.1 A car of mass 1000 kg accelerates from 0 to 20 m/s in 10 seconds.
 What power is developed by the car's engine?